 French: Communication & Culture 10F (1.0 credit)

-Dept. of Ed.
-Code: 0403

 Pre-requisite: Basic French

 This course aims to provide students with quality French instruction through a variety of oral and written activities.
 This will enable them to authentically communicate in the French language and to appreciate francophone culture.